StartBootstrap/startbootstrap-scrolling-nav/Report.md

 ## Report: Implementation of suggested changes

-This paper presents the changes that were made in the CRAWCI Project https://github.com/simayguzel/OpenDataCRAWCI/blob/master/CRAWCI%20Documentation.md to improve the quality of published datasets.
+This paper presents the changes that were have been made to the CRAWCI Project https://github.com/simayguzel/OpenDataCRAWCI/blob/master/CRAWCI%20Documentation.md to improve the quality of published datasets.

 ### Privacy violation